till-s/kicad-dicebug/README.md

 ![Upside View](art/upside.png) ![Belly View](art/belly.png)

-The cute bug features a motion sensor and operates as an "electronic dice" cycling throught the familiar pattern of pips we know from traditional dice.
+The cute bug features a motion sensor and operates as an "electronic dice" cycling throught the familiar patterns of pips we know from traditional dice.
 The cycling is randomly triggered by hand motion and happens too fast to control the outcome.
 When the hand is withdrawn the bug will show a random facet.